wp-plugins/pluscaptcha/readme.txt

 * Fixed color letters in comment form.

 = 2.0.1 =
-* Fixed mistake provided by feedback to emergency@pluscaptcha.com (thank you!)
+* Fixed mistake provided by feedback to emergency@pluscaptcha.com (Thank to Claude @ NorwoodTeaParty.com)

 = 2.0.0 =
 * New Easy to Read Dashboard!